Fortunatus Nwachukwu

-Fortunatus Nwachukwu (born 10 May 1960) is a Nigerian prelate of the Catholic Church who works in the Roman Curia as secretary of the Section of First Evangelization of the Dicastery for Evangelization.
-He joined the diplomatic service of the Holy See in 1994 and held the rank of apostolic nuncio from 2012, when he also became an archbishop.
+Fortunatus Nwachukwu (born 10 May 1960) is a Nigerian Catholic prelate who serves in the Roman Curia as secretary for the Section of First Evangelization in the Dicastery for Evangelization.
+He joined the diplomatic service of the Holy See in 1994 and has held the rank of apostolic nuncio since 2012, when he was also made an archbishop.

 Biography

 Fortunatus Nwachukwu was born in Ntigha, in present-day Abia State, Nigeria, on 10 May 1960.
 (Note: He was born "in Umuokoro, Eziama-Ntigha, in Isia-Ala Ngwa North Local Government Area of Abia State".)
 He entered Immaculate Conception Seminary in Ahiaeke Umuahia in January 1972 and taught mathematics and Latin there from 1975 to 1977.
 He then studied at the philosophy faculty of the Bigard Memorial Seminary in Ikot Ekpene.
 He continued at the theology faculty from 1980 to 1984, earning his Bachelor of Divinity degree summa cum laude.
 He was ordained a priest for the Diocese of Umuahia on 17 June 1984 by Bishop Anthony Gogo Nwedo in St. Eugene Parish Church in Aba and incardinated in the newly created Diocese of Aba on 2 April 1990.
-After ordination he taught and then became vice-rector of the Immaculate Conception Seminary and parochial vicar and administrator of the St Anne’s Parish in Ibeku from 1984 to 1986.
-At the same time he was diocesan vocations director and chaplain of the Federal College of Agriculture and the Umuahia Campus of Alvan Ikoku College of Education, both in Umudike-Umuahia.
+After ordination he taught and then became vice-rector of the Immaculate Conception Seminary and parochial vicar and administrator of the St Anne's Parish in Ibeku from 1984 to 1986.
+At the same time, he was the diocesan vocations director and chaplain of the Federal College of Agriculture and the Umuahia Campus of Alvan Ikoku College of Education, both in Umudike-Umuahia.

 Beginning in 1986 he studied at the Pontifical Biblical Institute in Rome, the Hebrew University in Jerusalem and the Philosophisch-Theologische Hochschule, Sankt Georgen, in Frankfurt, Germany.
 He earned a doctorate in theology at the Pontifical Urban University in 1994 with a dissertation on "The Birth of Systematic Theology in Contemporary Black Africa: An Investigation Into New Interpretations of the Christian Faith by the Newly Evangelized".
 He also studied diplomacy for two years at the Pontifical Ecclesiastical Academy and entered the diplomatic service of the Holy See on 1 July 1994.
 His first assignments were in Ghana, Paraguay, Algeria, and Geneva.
 (Note: As a member of the Holy See's staff in Geneva in March 2005, he addressed the executive committee of the U.N.
 High Commissioner for Refugees on the need for international aid in Sudan’s Darfur region.)
 He then worked in Rome in the Second Section of the Secretariat of State.
 At the Pontifical University of Saint Thomas Aquinas, Angelicum he completed a doctorate in canon law in 1996 with a dissertation entitled "Canons 364 and 365, the Holy See and the State of Israel: an example of the logic of pontifical diplomacy.